The Dominoes: “Pedal Pushin’ Papa”

 Pedal Pushin’ Papa sort of sits on that fault line just as it’s about to rupture.

 On one hand it is a definite rocker, but it’s one built entirely on past triumphs.
 It has a decent feel to the record because of what it recalls, yet the song features a lesser vocalist in the lead because the original voice in this role left the group due to Ward’s autocratic persona.
-It hints at suggestiveness in both the lyrics and performance but those inferences are drastically reduced in an effort not to be pegged as an act that relies on shock value for their success.
+The record hints at suggestiveness in both the lyrics and performance but those inferences are drastically reduced by Ward in a concerted and misguided effort not to be pegged as an act that relies on shock value for their success.

 As a result while this still is a good record, it’s one where the warning signs are all more prevalent than they were last year, telling us that things were changing with The Dominoes and not for the better.